simplesamlphp/simplesamlphp-module-examplecomposer/README.md

 You can access the hello-world script at: `/simplesaml/module.php/examplecomposer/helloworld`

-See the [SimpleSAMLphp Composer module installer](https://github.com/simplesamlphp/composer-module-installer) documentation for more information about creating modules installablethrough Composer.
+See the [SimpleSAMLphp Composer module installer](https://github.com/simplesamlphp/composer-module-installer) documentation for more information about creating modules installable through Composer.

 Relevant files